 And the technological progress is inexorable: bigger, faster, cheaper – almost Olympic.
 Video productions upgraded to HD and beyond, computer network speeds increased tenfold to 10 Gigabit Ethernet, and hard disk capacity is now specified in terabytes.
 One has to keep moving to avoid falling behind.
 After all, there's nothing more obsolete than yesterday's technology.

 HELIOS video file server solutions for Mac and Windows environments employ the latest technology: high-performance servers, 10 Gb Ethernet networks, and Mac and Windows network protocols.
 Uncompressed full HD video data can be edited, directly on the HELIOS server, by multiple Mac and Windows users.
 Thanks to the intelligent server software there are no delays.
 And online capacities up to several thousand TB are no problem, offering extreme reliability.

 When will you upgrade to the new technology?
 Please contact one of our authorized HELIOS dealers for details.

-HELIOS is a Sustaining Member of SMPTE, the Society of Motion Picture & Television Engineers.
+HELIOS has presented our solutions at the Annual Technical Conference of SMPTE, the Society of Motion Picture & Television Engineers.